About the Inn- Arbor View House

 Veda and Wilfred set out create a number of things when they started, first they wanted to make sure that you were comfortable and were able to relax, recharge and renew your body, mind and spirit, they also wanted to be sure that romance was in the air.
 Therefore, there had to be some balance and the needs of the guests met; where you could enjoy a romantic, comfortable place that feels like your home but is not.
 An attractive place yet not so stuffy or uncomfortable that it made you feel out of place – romantic yet not soppy.
 So they chose colors, fabrics and furniture that create that soothing, warm yet alive ambiance.
 The beds had to be comfortable, firm yet soft to enable and ensure a good night’s sleep.
 They choose hypoallergenic fabrics and fillers that even the hypersensitive will not have a reaction.
 The food is comfort food, they use lots of exotic spices and then there are some surprises.
 Veda is an excellent cook and puts her heart and soul into her food and presentation.
 It’s all designed to make you feel at home yet not at your mom’s place.
 Then there are the Spa Services (massages, facials and the delicious award -winning AROMATHERAPY BATH- these are not only designed to reinvigorate and recharge your systems and senses, but to reconnect your body to your spirit.
 Come and have the experience, the Arbor View Experience.

-It looks like they are meeting their guests’ needs because they have won the prestigious TripAdvisor’s “Certificate of Excellence” every year the certificate has been issued: 2010, 2011 and 2012.
+It looks like they are meeting their guests’ needs because they have won the prestigious TripAdvisor’s “Certificate of Excellence” every year the certificate has been issued: 2010, 2011, 2012, 2013, 2014 and 2015.
+As a result we were inducted into TripAdvisor’s “Hall of Fame”.